kasperjunge/vibe-coding.dk/spec_driven_development/Exercise_Spec_Driven_Development.md

 ```

 The agent will:
-- Ask which project if multiple exist
 - Read your requirements from `specs/<project-name>/requirements.md`
 - Suggest a practical tech stack based on the requirements
 - Ask clarifying questions to finalize the technical approach
 - Generate a design document at `specs/<project-name>/design.md` with architecture, components, and data models

-**Review the output:** Read through the design and ask the agent to make adjustments if anything doesn't match your technical vision.
+**Review the output:** Skim through the design and ask the agent to make adjustments if anything doesn't match your technical vision.

 ### 6. Planning Phase